Looking for Senior Mobile Experts?

 - GitHub Copilot

-- AI code completion in IDEs
+- AI code completion built into modern IDEs

-But here’s the catch: when AI gives you an answer too quickly, you might stop learning how to find the answer yourself.
+When AI gives you an answer too quickly, you might stop learning how to find the answer yourself.
 And that’s where, from my perspective, things can get tricky.

 Why Problem-Solving Still Matters in AI App Development